 Although we had been thinking about the site as primarily a peer network, this research shifted our thinking.
 It suggested the need to have experts tightly integrated into the platform.
 Access to experts is now a core part of the business model.

-Research with potential clients also informed our plans.
 Interviews with companies and government agencies pointed to a lack of data in evaluating treatment options.
 Research partners revealed the sorts of data they would like to access through the site, allowing us to identify measures worth tracking.

 Prototype testing informed the phrasing and presentation of information.

 Based on our interviews and survey findings, we refocused the platform’s design and business model and built a platform.

 I drafted user flows and functional specs.
 Together with the founder and UI designer, I detailed how the system should behave.